AY2425S2-CS2103T-W12-2/tp/docs/UserGuide.md

    * `list` : Lists all contacts.

-   * `addclient n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the application.
+   * `addc n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the application.

-   * `deleteclient 3` : Deletes the 3rd contact shown in the current list.
+   * `delc 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.